UMCU-Digital-Health/No_Show/data/dataset_card.md

 - `address_postalCodeNumbersNL`: integer containing the first 4 digits of the postalcode of the patient
 - `name`: Code of the outpatient clinic reception.
 The first letter usually represents the area in the UMCU, *only used during prediction*
 - `description`: Description of the outpatient clinic reception, *only used during prediction*
-- `poli_ident`: Is the appointment a consultation or operator ('Consult' or 'Verrichting')
 - `name_text`: The name of the patient, *only used during prediction*
 - `name_given1_callMe`: The first name of the patient, *only used during prediction*
 - `telecom1_value`: The mobile phone number of the patient (if known), *only used during prediction*